wsmoak/wsmoak.github.io/_posts/2016-07-10-ruby-gem-dev-irb.md

 I tried a few things like `load`ing the `lib/currency_utils.rb` file, but that choked on the `require` statement that is generated into that file.
 I tried it in a 'plain' (non gem) project with just the code in a file, and _that_ worked okay.
 But I need it to work in a project where the code is under 'lib'.

-I have a vague grasp of `require` and `$LOAD_PATH` in Ruby, but not enough to know the answer to this, so I traipsed off to the #ruby channel on Freenode IRC and suffered the usual abuse [1] to learn that what I needed was to use the `-I` switch when starting `irb` and to specify the `lib` directory so that it will be on the loadpath.
+I have a vague grasp of `require` and `$LOAD_PATH` in Ruby, but not enough to know the answer to this, so I traipsed off to the #ruby channel on Freenode IRC and suffered [the usual abuse][irc-log] to learn that what I needed was to use the `-I` switch when starting `irb` and to specify the `lib` directory so that it will be on the loadpath.

 Now I can do: